wilfullyapt/ArtificialModularIntelligence/README.md

 ### 🧩 Build your own Headspace
 See ami.ai.headspace directory to understand how the GUI, Blueprint, and Headspace tie into the Headspace Module

-### Developer Notes
-- Possible switch from Tkinter to PyQt6
-- Better JSON infrastructure for calendar
-- Utils and Time need to be rolled into `builtin`
-- Local inference for STT needed
-- Build Finacial Headspace
-- Build Media Headspace